The Twilight Zone (1959 TV series): Season 3 (1961–62)

 Despite his avowed weariness, Serling again managed to produce several teleplays that are widely regarded as classics, including "It's a Good Life", "To Serve Man", "Little Girl Lost" and "Five Characters in Search of an Exit".
 Scripts by Montgomery Pittman and Earl Hamner, Jr. supplemented Matheson and Beaumont's output, and George Clayton Johnson submitted three teleplays that examined complex themes.
-The episode "I Sing the Body Electric" was contributed by sci-fi writer Ray Bradbury.
+The episode "I Sing the Body Electric" was written by Ray Bradbury.
 By the end of the season, the series had reached over 100 episodes.

 The Twilight Zone received two Emmy nominations (for cinematography and art design), but was awarded neither.
 It again received the Hugo Award for "Best Dramatic Presentation", making it the only three-time recipient until it was tied by Doctor Who in 2008.

 In spring 1962, The Twilight Zone was late in finding a sponsor for its fourth season and was replaced on CBS's fall schedule with a new hour-long situation comedy called Fair Exchange.
 In the confusion that followed this apparent cancellation, producer Buck Houghton left the series for a position at Four Star Productions.
 Serling meanwhile accepted a teaching post at Antioch College, his alma mater.
 Though the series was eventually renewed, Serling's contribution as executive producer decreased in its final seasons.